Daniel5055/valipop/dissertation.md

         - For example, found some bugs which occured if population was not given enough time to initialise

 #### 6.4.2.
 Containerisation

+Before I managed to distribute the R scripts within the VailPop JAR file as mentioned in section [6.2.3], I opted to containerise ValiPop as an alternate way for it to run independently from the operating system.
+Containerisation is the act of packaging software with the necessary operating system libraries and dependencies to a create single lightweight executable which runs consistently on any infrastructure (cite IBM).
+These packages are called containers, and are defined using images, which provide the necessary instructions to construct a container (cite IBM).

+I initially chose to containerise ValiPop due to the R scripts and shell scripts that were required for the old ValiPop.
+A ValiPop image could be distributed easily and acted as a single artefact users could download and run without any dependency required except a container manager like Docker.
+However a disadvantage of containers is the complexity of configuring them while running.
+As containers are run isolated from the local machine, the user would need to mount directories on their local machine to the container to handle input and output from ValiPop.
+Additionally, development of container images can be quite tricky as it requires formalising each build step of ValiPop as well identifying every required dependency.

+I containerised ValiPop using Dockerfiles to build the image.
+First the image installs the necessary dependencies, which I identified through manually testing ValiPop and determining the adequate versions of dependencies to use.
+For example, I found that the R version included in the package repository of the base image was not recent enough for the features required, and so opted to use `wget` to install the specific version.
+I then utilised a concept for Dockerfiles called multi-stage builds, which allows data to be transfer between images (cite docker).
+In this case, one image contains the source code and dependencies required to compile ValiPop to a JAR file, and the resulting JAR file is transferred to a separate image with only the dependencies required to execute the ValiPop JAR file.
+This ultimately simplifies the image definitions by splitting it into smaller steps.
+It also reduces the size of the executable image as that does not require the source code included.

+Overall, by containerising ValiPop, I was able to create an alternate method for running ValiPop that is independent of the operating system and does not require users to install dependencies themselves.

 - Before distributing R with the JAR file as mentioned before
     - Focused on containerising ValiPop